-In terms of human lives, the laying of the Death Railway was among the most tragic events of World War II.
+In terms of human lives, the laying of the Death Railway was among the most tragic events of World War II and the Death Railway Museum helps to tell the story.

 The upstairs rooms house displays of personal effects from the prisoners, including journals, wallets and chains with holy crosses still dangling.
 The museum then ends in a coffee shop with excellent views of the War Cemetery.
 The museum isn't huge, but plan on spending a good hour or two here if wanting to read everything and watch a video on the building of the railway.